-The SMARTS program connects small- and medium-sized businesses with applied research expertise in the fields of geospatial technology, digital fabrication and rapid prototyping.
+The SMARTS program connects small- and medium-sized businesses with applied research expertise in the fields of geospatial technology and digital fabrication.

-Companies that innovate and embrace technology are leaders in today’s competitive economy.
-Many firms realize the importance of research and development, but don’t have the capacity or expertise they need to make their ideas happen.
-As a hub of innovation and learning, Selkirk College can offer applied research support to help businesses develop new products and services.
+Today’s competitive economy is led by companies that innovate and embrace technology.
+As a hub of innovation and learning, Selkirk College can offer applied research support to help businesses develop new or improved products and services.

 The SMARTS program builds on the Adopting Digital Technologies program, a success story featured by the National Research Council, which provided small- and medium-sized businesses with direct support, technical training, and advisory services aimed at increasing productivity through the use of digital technologies